brotherfox-learner/brotherfox-learner/README.md

 ## 🧑‍💻 About Me

-<span>🚀 An enthusiastic coder with a passion for web development, algorithms, and problem-solving exercises.</span>
+![]🚀 An enthusiastic coder with a passion for web development, algorithms, and problem-solving exercises.
-<span>🔧 Diverse skill set including Java, JavaScript, Vue, TypeScript, CSS, and HTML.</span>
+![]🔧 Diverse skill set including Java, JavaScript, Vue, TypeScript, CSS, and HTML.
-<span>🌐 Interests revolve around front-end and back-end development, as well as algorithmic problem solving.</span>
+![]🌐 Interests revolve around front-end and back-end development, as well as algorithmic problem solving.

 ---